brianmario/mysql2/README.md

 ## Compatibility

-This gem is regularly tested against the following Ruby versions on Linux and Mac OS X:
+This gem is tested with the following Ruby versions on Linux and Mac OS X:

- * Ruby MRI 1.8.7, 1.9.2, 1.9.3, 2.0.0 (ongoing patch releases).
+ * Ruby MRI 1.8.7, 1.9.2, 1.9.3, 2.0.0, 2.1.x (ongoing patch releases)
- * Ruby Enterprise Edition (based on MRI 1.8.7).
+ * Ruby Enterprise Edition (based on MRI 1.8.7)
- * Rubinius 2.0 in compatibility modes 1.8, 1.9, 2.0.
+ * Rubinius 2.x

+This gem is tested with the following MySQL and MariaDB versions:

+ * MySQL 5.0, 5.1, 5.5, 5.6
+ * MySQL Connector/C 6.0 and 6.1 (primarily on Windows)
+ * MariaDB 5.5, 10.0

+This gem has two version families:

-The mysql2 gem 0.2.x series includes an Active Record driver that works with AR 2.3.x and 3.0.x.
-Starting in Active Record 3.1, a mysql2 driver is included in the Active Record codebase and no longer provided in mysql2 gem 0.3 and above.
+ * mysql2 0.2.x includes an Active Record driver compatible with AR 2.3 and 3.0
+ * mysql2 0.3.x does not include an AR driver because it is included in AR 3.1 and above

 ## Yeah... but why?